rehearsal-js/rehearsal-js/README.md

 let id = entityInfo.id;
 ```
 - In this case the entityInfo object would need to declare that it has a property called id through a type or interface.
 - Once fixed, if you open your IDE (VSCode for example) you should notice a **red squiggly** underline to the `@ts-expect-error` annotation.
-The red squiggle underline, is TypeScript communicating that expected error will no longer occure if this were to compile.
+The red squiggle underline, is TypeScript communicating that expected error will no longer occur if this were to compile.

 ## Improve Typing